Boyle-Lab/CGIMP/README.md

 ## Citation

-If you use CGIMP in your work, please cite ...
+If you use CGIMP in your work, please use the following citation:

+Diehl et al., (2019).
+CGIMP: Real-time exploration and covariate projection for self-organizing map datasets.
+Journal of Open Source Software, 4(39), 1520, https://doi.org/10.21105/joss.01520

 ## Community Guidelines